College Futures Monterey County

 Many scholarships have been awarded to the highest academic achievers.
 This provides recognition for students who have excelled in high school – but doesn’t factor in whether the students and their families have financial need.
 College Futures Monterey County is designed to help low-income students in Monterey County achieve their educational and career goals.

 Our approach combines need-based scholarships with college success services to ensure students have the greatest opportunity to get to and through college.
-Scholarship winners can attend the college or university of their choice.
+Scholarship recipients can attend the college or university of their choice.

 - Alisal High School